 The jury did not award Marv the entire value of the trees.
 The value of the trees was twice the stump value.
 The jury award of “stump value” actually amounted to only half the value of the standing trees.
 However, the Court reasoned, the jury awarded a sum of money to Marv, and implicit in that award was the finding that Gene was a tortfeasor while Marv was in the right.
 Gene removed the trees and, thereby, the physical evidence of the location of the trunk, the limbs, the shade the tree produced and any other benefit the tree would have had to the landowners that were provable by the physical presence of each individual tree.
 Certainly, there is no dispute that where each of these trees once stood, only stumps remain.

-Gene, the Court said, was trying to benefit from the value of the trees both as landowner and as tortfeasor, but could not have it both ways.
-Based on the testimony of the logger, it is custom that one who cuts and removes trees is paid at the rate of one-half the value of the trees, which is equal to the stump value.
+Gene, the Court said, was trying to benefit from the value of the trees both as landowner and as tortfeasor, but he could not have it both ways.
+Based on the testimony of the logger, it is customary that one who cuts and removes trees is paid at the rate of one-half the value of the trees, which is equal to the stump value.
 Gene was seeking to acquire half the values of the trees on the basis of his tortious conduct, namely, cutting and removing the trees without permission.
 Further, as a landowner, Gene attempts to assert that he is entitled to a proportional share of the stump value.
 As a matter of policy, a tortfeasor should not be allowed to benefit from his wrong to the detriment of the injured party.

 – Tom Root